EndaMagennis/kaboomjs-ninja-game/README.md

 ---
 ## Background to Jump Ninja Jump

-I have loved playing game for most of my life and in recent years have begun learning game development as a hobby, through Unity.
-This project has given me the opportunity to expand my wheelhouse.
+I have loved playing games for most of my life and in recent years have begun learning game development as a hobby.
+Jump Ninja Jump, or JNJ, is an opportunity to merge my passion for game development with my course through a JavaScript library called [Kaboomjs](https://kaboomjs.com/).
+The original concept for JNJ was to scale a map and collect a maguffin, but as I grew more familiar with the [Kaboomjs](https://kaboomjs.com/) library, the scope and complexity increased.
+It is still, by all accounts, a simple game, but the game now encorporates enemys and combat.

 ---
 ## User Stories